Last updated: 10. March 2026

 Due to these characteristics, our siphonic drainage systems go above and beyond current industry standards, offering exceptional durability and performance.

 Every siphonic roof drainage model must be tailored for a specific precipitation amount.
 If the actual rainfall intensity happens to be lower, the drains will simply function like a traditional gravitational system.
-However, in case the rainfall intensity considerably exceeds the anticipated amount, the system may struggle to cope with the large influx of rain and even fail.
+However, if rainfall intensity considerably exceeds the anticipated level, the system may struggle to cope with the large influx of rain and even fail.

 Therefore, typical precipitation amounts for the area are accounted for already in the design stage.
-The size of the system is also determined by considering how often the typical rainfall intensity is likely to be exceeded.
+The size of the system is also determined by how often the typical precipitation intensity is likely to be exceeded.

 “It is not optimal to install a setup for precipitation amounts that may occur only once every few decades,” says Maciej Teterka, Technical Support Specialist at Pipelife Poland.
 “For such cases, designing emergency overflow systems is a better and more cost-effective solution.”